AfaanBilal/fxrate/README.md

 Author: **[Afaan Bilal](https://afaan.dev)**

 ## Introduction
-**FxRate** is a mobile app to display quickly convert currencies built using React Native and TypeScript.
+**FxRate** is a mobile app to quickly convert currencies built using React Native and TypeScript.

 ---